asaltanubes/TFG-Killing-vector-fields/Escrito final/Manifolds/manifolds.typ

 as an example of such a tensor the Stress-energy tensor, allowing to define energy and momentum densities in curved spacetimes.

+This same idea can be extended to Killing tensors defined by @manifolds-eq:Killing-tensor so that if $tensor(A, - alpha beta gamma...)$ is a Killing tensor

+$ dv(, tau)(tensor(A, -alpha beta gamma...) u^alpha u^beta u^gamma) = 0 $

+is also a conserved quantities.

 === Number of Killing fields

-A good question now is to ask "How many Killing fields does our space have?", since this will lead to n conserved quantities, simplifying the resulting equations.
+A good question now is to ask "How many Killing fields does our space have?", since this will lead to the same amount of conserved quantities, simplifying the resulting equations.

-As it turns out it is not possible, in general, to know exactly to know how many Killing fields there are without solving the equations, however, it is possible to place an upper bound on the number of Killing fields, and giving an interpretation of these.
+As it turns out it is not possible, in general, to know exactly to know how many Killing fields there are without solving the equations, however, it is possible to place an upper bound on the number of Killing fields of $n(n+1)/2$, $n$ corresponding to translations and $n(n-1)/2$ to rotations.

 To prove this the starting point is the Riemann tensor